Cannabinoid: Cannabichromene

+Cannabichromene (CBC) is a minor non-psychotic phytocannabinoid that is capable of anti-inflammatory, anti-nociceptive, and anti-convulsant properties.
+Research further indicates that CBC induces programmed cell death via apoptosis and ferroptosis in pancreatic cancer cells by serving as a potent agonist of TRPV1 and CB2 receptors.
+Also, CBC helps the brain to stay healthy by preventing the Neural Stem Progenitor Cells (NSPCs) from turning into reactive astrocytes, which can cause inflammation that can damage the brain.

 Biosynthesis

 Cannabinoid production begins with an enzyme combining geranyl pyrophosphate and olivetolic acid to form CBGA.
-CBGA is converted to CBG, THCA, CBDA, or CBCA by four separate synthase, FAD-dependent dehydrogenase enzymes.
+CBGA is converted to THCA, CBDA, or CBCA by separate synthases, FAD-dependent dehydrogenase enzymes that diverged from a promiscuous common ancestor.
 There is no enzymatic conversion of CBDA or CBD to THCA or THC.
-Propyl homologues (THCVA, CBDVA, CBCVA) follow an analogous pathway from divarinolic acid.
+Propyl homologues (CBGVA, THCVA, CBDVA, CBCVA) follow an analogous pathway from divarinolic acid.

 Double bond position

 Each cannabinoid may exist in different forms depending on the double bond position in the alicyclic carbon ring.
 Under the dibenzopyran numbering system, the major form of THC is Δ^{9}-THC, and the minor form is Δ^{8}-THC.
 In the alternate terpene numbering system, these are Δ^{1}-THC and Δ^{6}-THC, respectively.

 Length

 Most classical cannabinoids are 21-carbon compounds, but variations in the side-chain length attached to the aromatic ring exist.
 In THC, CBD, and CBN, the side-chain is a pentyl (5-carbon) chain.
 Propyl (3-carbon) chain variants are named with the suffix varin (THCV, CBDV, CBNV), while heptyl (7-carbon) chain variants are named phorol (THCP, CBDP).